 There’s a lot to consider when you’re trying to pack on some muscle.
 You have to think about diet, carbs, protein, choosing the right exercise, reps and volume.
 The list goes on and on.

-If you want to get more muscular, and you want to do it fast, focus on these core principles and concepts of muscle growth.
+If you want to get more muscular, focus on these core principles and concepts of muscle growth.

 German Volume Training